domesticjones/cssmarkup-lesson1/readme.md

 - Markup strictness
   - Screen Readers & Accessibility are important
   - Deliberate Behaviors are important
+  - Horror Stories from past dev's
   - If something is a link or navigates the user to a new screen, **make it a damn anchor tag!**
   - If something is part of a list, **make it a damn unordered/ordered list!**
   - Make sure a computer knows your intent through markup
 - File Structure
   - Using @import for cleanliness
   - Dividing by components and project parts
+- Modern CSS Development
+  - Using Vars
+  - Advanced Delimiters
+  - Pseudo classes & elements
+  - CanIUse
+- Classes & ID’s
+  - Difference between ID’s and Classes
+  - Inheritance between classes & ID’s
+  - How to Name (Camel case & Dashes)
+- Crafting the Styles
+  - DRY Principle
+  - Variables
 - Inheritance & Hierarchy
   - Resets are Lifesavers
-  - DRY Principle
   - Specificity by Naming
   - Specificity in chains
   - Specific Delimiters
 - The “Block” method
-  - Block Level Elements
+  - Block vs Inline Elements
   - Margin vs Padding
   - Left/Right/Top/Bottom values
   - Layering blocks for effect